 With one or two earlier exceptions, it was not until the 1800s that some persons began to suspect that, during the process of discovery, there may be forms of reasoning that are neither deductive or inductive.
 As we know, in deductive reasoning there is no content in a conclusion that is not already contained in premises.
-Induction involves justifications, based on evidence, of hypotheses already generated or discovered by other means.
+Induction involves the testing or justification, based on evidence, of hypotheses already generated or discovered by other means.
+Our inductive methods for the testing of hypotheses never tell us how the hypotheses originated in the first place.